scriptituk/xfade-easing/README.md

 ### Using a script

-Some expressions are very long, so using [-filter_complex_script](https://ffmpeg.org/ffmpeg.html#filter_005fcomplex_005fscript-option) keeps things manageable and readable.
+Some expressions are very long, so using a filtergraph script keeps things manageable and readable.

 For this same example you can copy the easing expression from file [easings-script.txt](expr/easings-script.txt) and the transition expression from [transitions-rgb24-script.txt](expr/transitions-rgb24-script.txt) or [transitions-yuv420p-script.txt](expr/transitions-yuv420p-script.txt).
 Those contain multiline expressions for script use (but the inline expressions work too).